Navigating Divorce in California: A Comprehensive Guide

 1. File the Petition

-You’ll need to fill out and file a Petition for Divorce (Form FL-100) and a Summons (Form FL-110), along with other forms, at your local courthouse.
+Begin by completing and filing a Petition for Divorce (Form FL-100) and a Summons (Form FL-110) at your local courthouse.
+Additional forms may also be required.

 2. Serve Your Spouse

-A third party (not you) must legally serve your spouse with the divorce papers.
-This begins the legal process and gives them a deadline to respond.
+A third party, who is not you, must legally serve your spouse with the divorce papers.
+This action initiates the legal process and establishes a deadline for your spouse to respond.

 3. Preliminary Disclosures